PISHK3SVAT/Clean-Architecture-batch-script/README.md

 ![solution explorer after script is done](https://github.com/PISHK3SVAT/Clean-Architecture-batch-script/assets/51032328/adcef2d5-5604-4c81-a647-402af904c9cc)

 ## Overview
-This scripts takes 2 args:
+This scripts takes 3 args:
 * Project Name
-* Endpoint Template (optional)
+* Endpoint Template
+* EFCore install flag

+### Project Name
-As you see above, first argument specifies you're solution name and also this is a prefix off all other class library name.
+This argument specifies you're solution name and also this is a prefix off all other class library name.
+### Endpoint Template
-The second argument as the name suggests, specifies the endpoint template that is match to dotnet template list, means that you can pass any of short name template of dotnet cli here. you can see them by this command:
+This argument as the name suggests, specifies the endpoint template that is match to dotnet template list, means that you can pass any of "short name" template of dotnet cli here. you can see them by this command:
 ```
 dotnet new list